BrelLibrary/brel/README.md

 Its installation and use is straightforward as it is available as a pip package.

 This is an early version still under development, at this stage we warmly welcome feedback and bug reports.
+For the moment, we focus on reports with open taxonomies: SEC's EDGAR filings, European Single Electronic Format (ESEF), etc. The Data Point Model (DPM, used by the European Banking Authority) will be supported in a later stage.

 Brel stands for Business Report Extensible Library.